VincentRagusa/SoundTools/README.md

 "python3 buildCache.py library"

+This step also generates groups.cfg which is used to generate sounds.

 # Generating an output file

-Choose the library groups you wish to include in the output file by indicating each group to include with a "+" followed by a space " " followed by the group name.
+Choose the library groups you wish to include in the output file by modifying groups.cfg to indicate each group to include with a "+" followed by a space " " followed by the group name.
 For convenience, you may simply replace the "+" with another symbol such as "-" to remove the sound group from the config.

 Run the generator program and specify an output name